ALBURO ALBURO AND ASSOCIATES LAW OFFICES ALBURO ALBURO AND ASSOCIATES LAW OFFICES

 5. Upon inquiry by the Commissioner of Internal Revenue for the purpose of determining the net estate of a deceased depositor for tax purposes;

-6. Report of banks to Anti-Money Laundering Council of covered and/or suspicious transactions
+6. Report of banks to the Anti-Money Laundering Council of covered and/or suspicious transactions

 7. Upon order of the competent court or tribunal in cases involving unexplained wealth under the Anti-Graft and Corrupt Practices Act or Republic Act No. 3019; and

-8. In cases of terrorism under the Human Security Act of 2007 or Republic Act No. 9372.
+8. In cases involving terrorism under the Anti-Terrorism Act of 2020 or Republic Act No. 11479.

 The case of BSB Group, Inc. v.
-Sally Go, G.R.
-No. 168644, dated February 16, 2010, wherein respondent Sally Go was charged with Estafa and/or Qualified Theft due to her misappropriation of company funds provides guidance.
-Respondent allegedly deposited the checks issued by the customers to her personal bank account in Security Bank.
-The Supreme Court in ruling that the inquiry into the account of respondent with the said bank constitutes a violation of the provisions of the Bank Secrecy Law and thus cannot be inquired into, stated that:
+Go, G.R.
+No. 168644, February 16, 2010, wherein respondent Sally Go was charged with Estafa and/or Qualified Theft due to her misappropriation of company funds, provides guidance.
+Respondent allegedly deposited the checks issued by the customers into her personal bank account in Security Bank.
+The Supreme Court, in ruling that the inquiry into the account of respondent with the said bank constitutes a violation of the provisions of the Bank Secrecy Law and thus cannot be inquired into, stated that:

-With regard to foreign bank deposits under the Foreign Currency Deposits Act or Republic Act No. 6426, the law only provides for one instance wherein a foreign bank account can be looked into and that is: when there is written permission of the depositor (Section 8, Foreign Currency Deposits Act).
-Although, inquiry into said foreign deposits is also allowed in cases provided for under Section 11 of the Anti-Money Laundering Law, and the Human Security Act of 2007.
+With regard to foreign bank deposits under the Foreign Currency Deposits Act or Republic Act No. 6426, the law provides that all foreign currency deposits are of an absolutely confidential nature and may not be examined, inquired or looked into by any person, government official, bureau, or office, except upon the written permission of the depositor (Section 8, Foreign Currency Deposits Act).
+However, inquiry into said foreign deposits may also be allowed under Section 11 of the Anti-Money Laundering Act of 2001 or Republic Act No. 9160, as amended and in cases involving terrorism under the Anti-Terrorism Act of 2020 or Republic Act No. 11479.

-“The prohibition against examination of or inquiry into a bank deposit under R.A.
-No. 1405 does not preclude it being garnished to insure satisfaction of a judgment.
-Indeed, there is no real inquiry in such a case, and if existence of the deposit is disclosed the disclosure is purely incidental to the execution process.
+“The prohibition against examination of or inquiry into a bank deposit under Republic Act 1405 does not preclude its being garnished to insure satisfaction of a judgment.
+Indeed there is no real inquiry in such a case, and if the existence of the deposit is disclosed the disclosure is purely incidental to the execution process.
 It is hard to conceive that it was ever within the intention of Congress to enable debtors to evade payment of their just debts, even if ordered by the Court, through the expedient of converting their assets into cash and depositing the same in a bank.”

 All rights reserved.